Querying the graph over time

 .

-, Vertex View
+, Node View

 or Edge View

-on the full dataset, at 9:07 on the 14th of June and at 12:17 on the 13th of June.
+on the full dataset, before 12:17 on the 13th of June and after 9:07 on the 30th of June.

 We also introduce two new time functions here, start()